gudnuf/bolt12-covenant-zapper/README.md

 ### Goal

-Create a regtest lightning node environment where L1 can route trough L2 to L3.
+Create a regtest lightning node environment where L1 can route through L2 to L3.

 L2 will run the mint and clnrest plugins.

-L1 will pay L3's offer
+L1 will pay L3's offers.

 ### Session